 Food Manager Certification

-Additional Allergen Training Required for Certified Food Service Managers starting January 17, 2017 through January 17, 2020
+Additional Allergen Training Required for Certified Food Service Managers required to be met by January 14, 2017.

 - National Restaurant Association On-line Allergen Training Course

 - AllerTrain and AllerTrain U

 - $19.95 Fee

 - $9 Fee

 - State Approved Allergen Awareness Training -- Always Food Safe